ckan/ckan-solr/README.md

 ### Building the images

-For the Solr 8 based image (ie CKAN 2.10), go to the `solr-8` directory and use the Makefile included:
+Go to the relevant folder for the Solr version (eg `solr-9`) and use the Makefile included:

     # Default version in 2.10
     make build

+    # Specify a different version
     make build CKAN_VERSION=2.9

-Note that pre-CKAN 2.10 images use tags with a `-solr8` suffix, ie `ckan/ckan-solr:2.9-solr8`

 ### Use your own configuration files

 If you want to play around with the solr config files you can copy them from the container to your local host and then run the container with a bind mount.

-1. Run a container (eg `multi`):
+1. Run a container:

-       docker run --name ckan-solr -p 8983:8983 -d ckan/ckan-solr:multi
+       docker run --name ckan-solr -p 8983:8983 -d ckan/ckan-solr:2.10-solr9

-2. Copy the config file of the target core to your machine (eg `ckan-2.9`):
+2. Copy the config file of the target core to your machine (eg `ckan`):

-       docker cp ckan-solr:/opt/solr/server/solr/ckan-2.9/conf ./my_conf
+       docker cp ckan-solr:/opt/solr/server/solr/ckan/conf ./my_conf

 3. Stop the container: